Aayush-Manandhar2006/User-credential-challenge-OWASP-/README.md

 📄 Full write-up: see "OWASP Juice Shop.pdf" for the complete methodology, payload breakdowns, request/response evidence, code walkthroughs, and evaluation of each mitigation's strengths and limitations.

-💻 Code: the fixed backend implementation is in src/search.ts.
+💻 Code: the fixed backend implementation is in search.ts.

 Target application: OWASP Juice Shop
 Containerization: Docker